nikandt/woodsat/README.md

 You will need:
 * Amplifier (optional)
 * LoRa hardware with a LoRa-compatible devboard
-     * OR, Gnuradio with GR-Lora
+     * OR, Gnuradio compatible SDR with GR-Lora

 LoRa hardware options:
 * Raspberry Pi / Nucleo / Etc. devboard to connect with a LoRa board